Learn to Hunt

 This notification area will be updated as rulemaking activities progress.
 You can use the contact information below to inquire about the Proposed Protected Water Source Area or to provide comments about this activity.
 Russ Tell, phone 515-725-0462, or by email at email@example.com, or by US Postal Service mail addressed to Russ Tell, Iowa DNR Water Supply, 502 E. 9th Street, Des Moines, IA 50319.

-Preliminary comments should be received by the Department by January 10, 2019.
-There will be additional opportunities for public comment as the proposed rule moves through the processes of rulemaking.
+Preliminary comments were to be submitted to the Department by January 10, 2019.
+Additional opportunities for public comments will be available as the proposed rule moves through the rulemaking process.

 Rural properties that come up for sale commonly have one or more water wells located somewhere on the parcel.
 Many times, a well provides the only drinking water supply available for the property.
 Did you know that there's more to understanding the safety and reliability of the drinking water supply than taking a water sample and sending it to a testing lab?